 Save the Day, Turn Away: The movie begins with OCP's legal team forcing RoboCop to turn away from Murphy's wife and kid.
 RoboCop doesn't want to give up on trying to connect with them, but his family are freaked out by his visits to their home - and are threatening to sue OCP - so RoboCop lies to his wife and convinces them that he isn't really her husband reborn as a warrior of living steel, but a robot built in honor of Murphy's memory.

 The Scapegoat: After the battle royale at the end of the movie, the Old Man is well-aware that OCP is going to be on the hook for all the carnage.
 To save the company, Johnson suggests scapegoating Faxx and making it appear they had been kept completely out of the loop on the project.
-When you consider that Faxx was responsible for choosing Cain's brain, it actually doesn't seem like scapegoating at all.
+When you consider that Faxx was responsible for choosing Cain's brain, and had been the one to insist on picking criminal brains to use in general, and that nobody in OCP agreed to it until she seduced the Old Man to give her the go-ahead, it actually doesn't seem like scapegoating at all.

 Telethon: Mayor Marvin Kuzack organizes a telethon to raise money to save Detroit from bankruptcy.
 However, we can see that he still has a long ways to go.